City Council Meeting Information

 When and Where the Council Meets

-Scottsdale City Council meetings are typically held in the City Hall Kiva, 3939 N. Drinkwater Boulevard (map).
-All Council meetings are televised on City Cable 11 and normally rebroadcast the following Friday and Saturday evenings at 5:00 p.m.
+Scottsdale City Council meetings are typically held in the City Hall Kiva. (see address and map link on this page).
+All Council meetings are telecast live on Scottsdale Video Network, Cox Channel 11 and Century Link Channel 8001.
+They are normally rebroadcast the following Friday at 5 p.m.
+Meeting videos are available on demand, usually two days after the meeting.

 Regular and Special Council Meetings.
 As a general rule, the Council holds regular public meetings at 5:00 p.m. on the first and third Tuesday of each month.
 Additional meetings may be called as needed.
 Depending on holidays, elections, etc., the precise schedule may vary.
 Please refer to the current meeting agenda or view the future meeting planner for the specific details of an upcoming meeting.